nickShengY/Auto-DS-app/README.md

 ## 2, Problems, Difficulties, Future Version Outlooks:
 ### Problems:
 The biggest problem is the dependencies.
 The inadaptibility of PyCaret, new Numpy and the Streamlit is the major bottle neck of this project.
 The PyCaret use the Python Notebook Ipywidget to output the interactive graphs and tables.
 However, the streamlit does not support this in the lastest version due to, according to one of the developer Ali, security issues.
-Hopefully ther will be a better solution that can either overcome this or to bypass it.
+Hopefully there will be a better solution that can either overcome this or to bypass it.
 The I/O stream output is not allowed in any format in the streamlit app.
 User will sometime recieve an installation error of the pycaret caused by the inadaptibility of the PyCaret and Numpy.
 In this version, the app is using the PyCaret==3.0.0rc8, which is the lastest package, because we want to include auto time-series and recommendation in the future version.
 ### Difficulties: